Serving

 Most

-A quick flavorful stir fry that demands to be served with plenty of rice.
+A quick flavorful stir fry, to be served with plenty of rice.
 Yes, that's a lot of scallions but that's what gives it a distinctly Chinese flavor.
-Most Chinese will not use regular onions which they call "foreign scallions" - and "foreign" means "inferior" to most Chinese.
+Many Chinese will not use regular onions which they call "foreign garlic".
+Foreign = "inferior" in Chinese.

 1